 Other important considerations for datafile management include:

-- Caching and persistence (Optimizely mobile SDKs offer datafile offline caching and persistence)
+- Caching and persistence (Optimizely Feature Experimentation mobile SDKs offer datafile offline caching and persistence)

-- Synchronization between SDK instances (for example, see Multiple SDK languages).
+- Synchronization between SDK instances (for example, see Multiple languages.)

 - Network availability

-To ensure webhook requests originate from Optimizely, secure your webhook using a token in the request header.
+To ensure webhook requests originate from Optimizely Feature Experimentation, secure your webhook using a token in the request header.